Detroit Techno Militia

-Detroit Techno Militia is a grass roots collective of DJ's and producers located in Detroit, MI on a mission to promote Detroit Techno around the world.
+Detroit Techno Militia is a grass roots collective of DJs and producers located in Detroit, MI on a mission to promote Detroit Techno around the world.
 They compare their mission to restoring an old building.
 Musically, they believe that Detroit has a lot to offer, and they want to make sure the rest of the world knows about it.

 After years of incorporation, in early 2007 Detroit Techno Militia formally launched their record label with a distribution deal from Cratesavers Muzik.
 After three very successful 12" vinyl EP releases, DTM001, DTM002, and DTM003, they amicably split with Cratesavers and took all of the responsibilities in-house.
 Their next two 12" vinyl EPs, DTM004, and DTM005 were independently released and distributed.
 Today, the Detroit Techno Militia continues to release music on their own vinyl label, their digital label: "DTM Digital", and several other internationally distributed record labels.

 The Detroit Techno Militia also features ensemble acts with multiple DJs performing on multiple turntables at the same time.
 In the summer of 2007, the DTM 5x5 was formed.
 The DTM 5x5 was the first group in the Techno genre to feature five DJs (Darkcube, T.Linder, DJ Seoul, Neil V. and DJ Psycho) performing together on five analog turntables.
 On April 17, 2010, at The Fillmore Detroit, Detroit Techno Militia won the Detroit Music Awards Electronic/Dance Category: Outstanding Electronic Music Group, following in the footstep of previous winners and Detroit legends: Carl Craig and Amp Fiddler.
 Their groundbreaking performance on the Made In Detroit Stage at the 2011 Movement: Detroit Electronic Music Festival stands out as one of the most memorable sets at the three-day festival.

 In 2013, Detroit Techno Militia launched their first internet podcast called The Grid.
 The two-hour show is broadcast on Burst Radio in Detroit.